ddev/ddev/docs/content/developers/remote-config.md

 `disabled`.
 Supported message types are `infos` and `warnings` where `infos` are printed in a yellow box and `warnings` in a red box.

+The user can not influence notifications, they will be shown like defined in the `remote-config` repository.

 ### Ticker

 One of the defined messages is shown to the user every `interval` as long as not `disabled`, the messages are rotating.

+The user can disable the ticker or change the interval in the global config.

 ### Conditions and Versions